 Summary

-This downloadable PDF lesson plan for English teachers explores the future of money.
-This ESL class material for B2 students covers cryptocurrency, digital payments, and fintech vocabulary to spark a dynamic class debate.
+This downloadable lesson for B2 ESL students helps them discuss the future of money.
+This ESL class material for B2 students uses an audio and role-plays to teach students about cryptocurrency, digital payments, and fintech vocabulary.

 Activities